felleg/felleg.gitlab.io-backup/content/posts/20200914-MacOnLinux.md

 Anyway, let's leave all this stress behind and focus on the reason you probably clicked on this article: it has become easier than ever to run a Mac OS virtual machine on your computer.
 You can even use USB devices on it, seamlessly!
-In theory, this means you could develop and build iOS applications to support your userbase, without ever needing to pay for a machine (you'd still have to pay the Apple Developer fee... choose your battles).
+In theory, this means you could develop and build iOS applications to support your user base, without ever needing to pay for a machine (you'd still have to pay the Apple Developer fee... choose your battles).